Pengo0o/Pengo0o.github.io/_posts/!2021-08-20-Python-EventHub-ADX-Ingest.md

 The downside of this batching before ingestion, which is the introduction of a forced delay, will cause a delay until data is ready to be queried.

-With the ingestionbatching policy, you can confiure parameters which provides the maximum forced delay to allow when batching small blobs together.
+With the ingestionbatching policy, you can configure parameters which provides the maximum forced delay to allow when batching small blobs together.

 Batches are sealed when the first condition is met: